Eppinguin/uvtt-importer/README.md

 # UVTT Importer for Owlbear Rodeo

 A Virtual Tabletop (VTT) map importer extension for [Owlbear Rodeo](https://www.owlbear.rodeo/).
-It imports maps with walls and doors from Universal VTT (.uvtt) and DD2VTT (.dd2vtt) files.
+It imports maps with walls and doors from:

+- Universal VTT (.uvtt) files
+- DD2VTT (.dd2vtt) files
+- FoundryVTT scene JSON files

 Designed for use with the [Dynamic Fog Extension](https://extensions.owlbear.rodeo/dynamic-fog) for basic wall and door functionality.
 For advanced features, consider the [Smoke & Spectre Extension](https://extensions.owlbear.rodeo/smoke).

 ## Features